gicentre/elm-vega/docs/walkthrough/README.md

 ### A Strip plot (3:26)

-We could encode one of the numeric data fields as a _strip plot_ where the horizontal position of a tic mark is determined by the magnitude of the data item:
+We could encode one of the numeric data fields as a _strip plot_ where the horizontal position of a tick mark is determined by the magnitude of the data item:

 ![Strip plot of Seattle daily maximum temperature](images/stripPlot.png)